josephlei/jjl-website/_posts/2015-09-21-colorblind.markdown

 Below are two pictures showing the before and after, markedly different.
 The best part about this solution is that **IT AUTOMATICALLY AFFECTS EVERY LOCALLY CACHED PAGE** which means I can now learn to my hearts content, colors and all.

 ####I hope this article has been fun and that it will be helpful for others who have the same issue with colors.
-If you know any color "challenged" people, please feel free to share this with them :)
+If you know any "color challenged" people, please feel free to share this with them :)
 `:wq`

 ###**BEFORE**
 ![before](/assets/colorblind_before.png)

 ###**AFTER**
 ![after](/assets/colorblind_after.png)